dhruvparamhans/random_notes/highscore.md

+(The note below has been copypasted to the [Reverse Engineering for Beginners book](http://beginners.re/))

 # High-score file in "Block out" game and primitive serialization

 Many videogames has high-score file, sometimes called "Hall of fame".